tradle/mycloud/project/docs/research.md

 - should there be a table per blockchain? or should all seals be in the same table
 - where will the full node run?

+- do we need Kinesis between Inbox+Outbox and Events + per-type-tables?
+Kinesis allows multiple consumers, unlike DynamoDB streams
+- DynamoDB search/filter - values that are removed are not searchable, probably need to add "OR propertyName in _removed" for each property in filter expression
+- strict/lax equality, e.g. should query with this filter:
+  country: {
+    code: 'USA'
+  }

+  match this value?

+  country: {
+    code: 'USA',
+    name: 'US of A'
+  }

+  only needs to match on "code"
+  need to have property paths in EQ

 in which tables and which cases can we tolerate eventually consistent reads?
 In which tables and which cases do we need strongly consistent reads?

 will we be implementing DynamoDB Transactions for Node.js?